mikloslorinczi/infra-exec/README.md

 ### Infra Client
 The Infra Client regulary polls the Infra Server for new tasks to execute.
 When it finds a match (based on Tags) it tries to execute the task and channel its output (both stdin & stderr) to a logfile and send it back to the Infra Server.

-## Test

-Tag test
-We needed some commits here
-and some commit there

-one more
-and more

-commit 5
-commit 6